 - 7. Access and participation plans should relate to the cohorts of students the higher education provider will register in the five years from the point when the plan starts.
-This is the maximum duration of a plan.
+This was the maximum duration of a plan at the time of approval for these plans.
 We approve plans initially for one year.
-Approval will then roll over each subsequent year for a maximum of four years, unless the OfS expressly notifies a provider in writing that a new plan needs to be submitted for approval. - 8.
-Submission of the annual fee information return covering intended fee levels for 2023-24 will be required from any provider that: - a.
-Has an existing APP which came into effect for 2020-21, which has been approved to roll over for 2022-23 and where initial approval of the plan indicated that its maximum duration would cover 2023-24. - b.
-Has an existing APP which came into effect for 2021-22, which has been approved to roll over for 2022-23 and where initial approval of the plan indicated that its maximum duration would cover 2023-24. - c.
-Has an existing APP which came into effect for 2022-23 and where initial approval of the plan indicated that its maximum duration would cover 2023-24.5 - d.
-Meets any of the criteria listed in a-c above and that has also submitted a request to make a variation to its plan covering the 2023-24 academic year in response to the Director for Fair Access and Participation's new strategic priorities for access and participation.6 - 9.
-If a provider has applied for a variation to an existing APP which came into effect for 2020-21, 2021-22 or 2022-23, it is still required to provide information about its intended fee levels for 2023-24 through the annual fee information return. - 10.
-If a provider has applied, or intends to apply, for a new APP that would come into effect for the first time in 2023-24, it does not need to complete the annual fee information return.
+Approval for these plans will then roll over each subsequent year for a maximum of four years, unless the OfS expressly notifies a provider in writing that a new plan needs to be submitted for approval.
+In future, as set out in revised regulatory notice 1, plans will be approved for a maximum of four years from the point when the plan starts.5 - 8.
+Submission of the annual fee information return covering intended fee levels for 2024-25 will be required from any provider that: - a.
+Has an existing APP that came into effect for 2020-21, which has been approved to roll over for 2023-24 and where initial approval of the plan indicated that its maximum duration would cover 2024-25. - b.
+Has an existing APP which came into effect for 2021-22, which has been approved to roll over for 2023-24 and where initial approval of the plan indicated that its maximum duration would cover 2024-25. - c.
+Has an existing APP which came into effect for 2022-23, which has been approved to roll over for 2023-24 and where initial approval of the plan indicated that its maximum duration would cover 2024-25. - d.
+Has an existing APP which came into effect for 2023-24 and where initial approval of the plan indicated that its maximum duration would cover 2024-25. - e.
+Meets any of the criteria listed in a-d above and that has also submitted a request to make a variation to its plan covering the 2024-25 academic year, or has had a variation to its plan approved.6 - 9.
+If a provider has applied for a variation to an existing APP which came into effect for 2020-21, 2021-22, 2022-23 or 2023-24, it is still required to provide information about its intended fee levels for 2024-25 through the annual fee information return. - 10.
+If a provider has applied, or intends to apply, for a new APP that would come into effect for the first time in 2024-25, it does not need to complete the annual fee information return.
 The relevant fee information is collected from these providers alongside other information in a separate return required within all applications for new APPs.
-If you wish to submit a new APP, please see regulatory notice 1 for further information.7 - 11.
+If you wish to submit a new APP, please see regulatory notice 1 for further information.5 - 11.
 If you wish to discuss whether a variation or a new APP is needed, please contact the OfS access and participation team at app@officeforstudents.org.uk.